a-diaz-herrero/ST_DLBCL/README.md

 ## 04_Leiden clustering of spots based on cell-type proportions
 a.
 Leiden algorithm, a graph-based clustering method implemented by Python v3.x, was applied in R to identify groups of spots based on similar cell composition.
 b.
-Functions for Cell-Eco visualization: heatmap, pie charts, balloon plots and bar plots.
+Functions for Cell-Eco visualization: heatmap, pie charts, bar plots and balloon plot.

 ## 0 Gene expression analysis between cellular ecosystems